deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 1. Color value was not provided
 2. There is no default value defined

 But it's wrong!
 The routing system will match the defined route.
-It will generate the following HTML
+It will generate the following HTML:

 ```js
 <a href="Catalog/List/Purple/789">Click me</a>
 ```

+* The routing system is keen to make a match against a route, to the extent that it will reuse segment variable values from the incoming URL.
+In this case, I end up with the value Purple for the color variable, because of the URL from which my imaginary user started.

+* This is not behavior of last resort.
+The routing system will apply this technique as part of its regular assessment of routes, even if there is a subsequent route that would match without requiring values from the current request to be reused.
+The routing system will reuse values only for segment variables that occur earlier in the URL pattern rather then any patameters that are supplied to the Html.ActionLink method.
+Suppose I tried to create a link like this:

 <!--
 # Chapter 16: Advanced routing features